In interview, Comey calls Trump ‘morally unfit’ and a ‘stain’ on all around him

-ABC aired one hour of its conversation but conducted a five-hour interview , a transcript of which was obtained by The New York Times.
+ABC aired one hour of its conversation but conducted a five-hour interview, a transcript of which was obtained by The New York Times.
 In it, James Comey called Trump a serial liar who treated women like “meat,” and described him as a “stain” on everyone who worked for him.

 WASHINGTON — If there was any chance that President Donald Trump and James Comey could have avoided all-out war, it ended Sunday night.